Orca: Indigenous cultures

-The indigenous peoples of the Pacific Northwest Coast feature orcas throughout their art, history, spirituality and religion.
+The Indigenous peoples of the Pacific Northwest Coast feature orcas throughout their art, history, spirituality and religion.
 The Haida regarded orcas as the most powerful animals in the ocean, and their mythology tells of orcas living in houses and towns under the sea.
-According to these myths, they took on human form when submerged, and humans who drowned went to live with them.
+According to these stories, they took on human form when submerged, and humans who drowned went to live with them.
 For the Kwakwaka'wakw, the orca was regarded as the ruler of the undersea world, with sea lions for slaves and dolphins for warriors.
 In Nuu-chah-nulth and Kwakwaka'wakw mythology, orcas may embody the souls of deceased chiefs.
 The Tlingit of southeastern Alaska regarded the orca as custodian of the sea and a benefactor of humans.

+The Lummi consider orca to be people, referring to them as "qwe'lhol'mechen" which means "our relations under the waves".

 The Maritime Archaic people of Newfoundland also had great respect for orcas, as evidenced by stone carvings found in a 4,000-year-old burial at the Port au Choix Archaeological Site.

 In the tales and beliefs of the Siberian Yupik people, orcas are said to appear as wolves in winter, and wolves as orcas in summer.
 Orcas are believed to assist their hunters in driving walrus.
-Reverence is expressed in several forms: the boat represents the animal, and a wooden carving hung from the hunter's belt.
+Reverence is expressed in several forms: the boat represents the animal, as does a wooden carving hung from the hunter's belt.
 Small sacrifices such as tobacco or meat are strewn into the sea for them.

 The Ainu people of Hokkaido, the Kuril Islands, and southern Sakhalin often referred to orcas in their folklore and myth as Repun Kamuy (God of Sea/Offshore) to bring fortunes (whales) to the coasts, and there had been traditional funerals for stranded or deceased orcas akin to funerals for other animals such as brown bears.

-"Killer" stereotype
+Attacks by wild orcas on humans and animals

 In Western cultures, orcas were historically feared as dangerous, savage predators.
-The first written description of an orca was given by Pliny the Elder circa AD 70, who wrote, "Orcas (the appearance of which no image can express, other than an enormous mass of savage flesh with teeth) are the enemy of [other kinds of whale]... they charge and pierce them like warships ramming."
+The first written description of an orca was given by Pliny the Elder circa AD 70, who wrote, "Orcas (the appearance of which no image can express, other than an enormous mass of savage flesh with teeth) are the enemy of [other kinds of whale]... they charge and pierce them like warships ramming." (see citation in section "Naming", above).

 Of the very few confirmed attacks on humans by wild orcas, none have been fatal.
 In one instance, orcas tried to tip ice floes on which a dog team and photographer of the Terra Nova Expedition were standing.
 The sled dogs' barking is speculated to have sounded enough like seal calls to trigger the orca's hunting curiosity.
-In the 1970s, a surfer in California was bitten, and in 2005, a boy in Alaska who was splashing in a region frequented by harbour seals was bumped by an orca that apparently misidentified him as prey.
-Unlike wild orcas, captive orcas have made nearly two dozen attacks on humans since the 1970s, some of which have been fatal.
+In the 1970s, a surfer in California was bitten, but the orca then retreated, and in 2005, a boy in Alaska who was splashing in a region frequented by harbour seals was bumped by an orca that apparently misidentified him as prey.